What Is a Single-Member LLC? | Everything You Should Know

 Can a Single-Member LLC Elect S Corp Tax Status?

-The election deadline is March 15 of the tax year you want it to take effect, though late election relief may be available.
-Consult a tax professional before filing to confirm it makes sense for your situation.
+The election deadline is March 15 of the tax year you want it to apply.
+Late election relief exists but isn't guaranteed.
+Run the numbers with a tax professional before filing — this is one of those decisions where getting it wrong costs more than the service fee.

 Single-Member LLC vs. Sole Proprietorship Business